Colruyt Group’s approach to mobility

 What are we currently doing?

-With almost 30,000 employees, more than four million customers and an endless number of products in our logistics chain, it is our responsibility as a retailer to be smart about mobility.
+With over 30,000 employees, more than four million customers and an endless number of products in our logistics chain, it is our responsibility as a retailer to be smart about mobility.
 We are testing new initiatives and looking for solutions that will have an impact.
 A real impact – on reducing harmful emissions, improving air quality and keeping our society moving, literally.
 However, we can’t do this alone.
 That's why we are actively working together with various companies, partners, special interest groups and authorities.